-- · The highest current required by the motor system. - The power supply's capacitance and ability to source current. - The amount of parasitic inductance between the power supply and motor system. - The acceptable voltage ripple. - The type of motor used (Brushed DC, Brushless DC, Stepper). - · The motor breaking method.
+- The highest current required by the motor system. - The power supply's capacitance and ability to source current. - The amount of parasitic inductance between the power supply and motor system. - The acceptable voltage ripple. - The type of motor used (Brushed DC, Brushless DC, Stepper). - The type of motor used (Brushed DC, Brushless DC, Stepper).